TECMANIC/docgogrocery/docs/backend/cleaninstall/step3.md

 ![Requirements Verification Screen](/assets/images/backend_installer/step3_verification.jpeg)
 {: .text-center }

 When you click the button, you may have to wait a little time before the script completes the installation of all tables in the database.
-In the end, you will receive a confirmation message that the application is properly configured and you can proceed to the last step.
+In the end, you will receive a confirmation message that the application is properly configured and you can click proceed to the last step.

 <p class="text-center">
     <a href="step2.html" class="btn btn-purple">Prev Step</a>